groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/Variables/Objects.md

 This definitely looks a bit odd but think of it this way:

 1. Groovy sees the literal value `1` followed by a method call
-2. Groovy creates an number object instance for `1`
+2. Groovy creates a number object instance for `1`
 3. Groovy then calls the `plus` method against the new number instance

 >`1.plus(1)` also looks odd because we're used to seeing `1 + 1`.
 Both formats are supported but the latter is easier to read.